ept-team/equinor-ctf-2022/writeups/Forensics/Pretty Document File/The_Long_Quay/README.md

 ```
 ![image](https://user-images.githubusercontent.com/5417302/200560164-d9de4f78-09b8-419d-95f1-4327a500f375.png)

 How on earth do I tell sed to start at...
 0?
-I could just remove the first line i `chars_washed` and hope for the best.
+Well, I don't.
+Also, just removing the first line in `chars_washed` and hope for the best felt...awkward.

 After some (alot) of trial and error, this kinda worked:

 ```bash